Sivacharan-ML007/Resume-Summarizer/README.md

 # Resume Summarizer

-A fine-tuned language model that generates concise summaries of resumes using DialoGPT-medium and LoRA (Low-Rank Adaptation).
+A fine-tuned language model that generates concise summaries of resumes using Gemma-3-270M and LoRA (Low-Rank Adaptation).

 ## Features